 Balance in organ playing, Part I

-Speaking of himself, a capable church organist now deceased, who performed nothing but hymns and slow pieces, once said to me many years ago, proudly moreover, "I don't mess around with all those fancy toccatas."
-He aspired to nothing else, was comfortable being stuck in this rut, in this hamster's wheel, and would have been very happy to see anyone else stuck in the wheel with him.
-He was comfortable letting a challenge be his excuse for staying in one place.
-I suspect all those fancy toccatas stood ready at any moment to force him to come to grips with certain habits of his which weren't good, such as, playing with a locked wrist (See Touch, IV, Exercises, I) which was generating fatigue, and maybe certain balance issues all traceable to his bench position.
-This organist (photo) "messed around" with the Widor 5 Toccata knowing he was in the same rut, too [see Widor 5 toccata, Part I], fatigue notwithstanding.
-You can see how he crossed the finish line on page ten fresh as a daisy.
-Well, almost.
+Many years ago a capable church organist, now deceased, who performed nothing but hymns and slow pieces, once said to me, proudly moreover, "I don't mess around with all those fancy toccatas."
+He aspired to nothing else, was comfortable being stuck in this rut, in this hamster's wheel, and was content never to advance further.
+I never observed him play, but I suspect all those fancy toccatas stood ready at any moment to force him to come to grips with certain habits of his which weren't good, such as playing with a locked wrist (See Touch, IV, Exercises, I) which was generating fatigue and maybe certain balance issues all traceable to his bench position.
+All those fancy toccatas would have thrown any wrist or balance issues he had into high relief.
+Thus, rather than reform his old habits, he avoided and downplayed the importance of certain repertoire.
+The organist in this photo never came to grips with his own bad habits either, but he messed around with all those fancy toccatas anyway [see Widor 5 toccata, Part I].
+It cost him a neckache, a backache, a numb right hand, charley horses in both legs, and almost a nasty fall into the pedals.

 There should be nothing at all intimidating about introducing the right kind of change carefully, purposely, and thoughtfully in order to improve one's command of the organ.
 Matters of attitude are not tied to a person's age.
 The adage "You can't teach an old dog new tricks" should have passed into oblivion long ago [See blog, It's Mortifying].
 This saying only applies to people, both young and old, who fail to recognize what is valuable and lack the interest to dive deeply for it.
 It does not, and never did, apply to the continuous student, who knows that pearls never float and must be gathered from the bottom of the sea [See blog, Pearl Diving].